 Civil proceedings in England can be conducted in the county courts or the High Court.
-More sizeable cases are dealt with by the High Court, which is divided into three divisions: the Queen's Bench Division (QBD); the Business and Property Courts (BPC, formerly known as the Chancery Division); and the Family Division.
+More sizeable cases are dealt with by the High Court, which is divided into three divisions: the Queen's Bench Division (QBD); the Business and Property Courts (BPC); and the Family Division.
 Generally, the QBD deals with general claims in contract and tort and the BPC deals with disputes involving intellectual property, trusts and land (among others).

-There are various specialist courts, including the Technology and Construction Court, the Commercial Court, the Admiralty Court, the Companies Court and the Patents Court.
-The Commercial Court forms part of the QBD, in London, and is generally regarded as the most appropriate forum in England to resolve international commercial disputes.
+There are various specialist courts, including the Technology and Construction Court, the Commercial Court, the Admiralty Court, the Companies Court and the Patents Court, and these all fall under the umbrella of the BPC.
+The Commercial Court is generally regarded as the most appropriate forum in England to resolve international commercial disputes.
 Its practice and procedures are laid down in the CPR and the Commercial Court Guide.